 In recognition of its market performance and reputation, Oyster Bay continues to be recognised as a Blue Chip Brand by New York's IMPACT Magazine, a status reserved only for brands of substantial size and sustained growth over many years.
 Oyster Bay was also recognised by IMPACT Magazine as a 'Hot Brand' for the eleventh consecutive year.

-Last year Oyster Bay engaged with over 58 million wine lovers across the globe.
+Last year Oyster Bay engaged with 58 million wine lovers across the globe through its media platform.